devksingh4/devksingh4/README.md

 ### Hi there 👋

-My name is Dev Singh and I am a freshman majoring in Computer Science at the [University of Illinois](https://cs.illinois.edu).
+My name is Dev Singh and I am a sophomore majoring in Computer Science at the [University of Illinois](https://cs.illinois.edu).
 I am interested in Machine Learning (specifically Big Data and Natural Language Processing), as well as cloud technologies.
 I have previously worked with tools including: PyTorch, Keras, SLURM, scikit-learn, Express.js, Docker, Kubernetes, Canonical MaaS/Juju, Chef, and Ansible.

 I am currently a student researcher at the [Text Information Management and Analysis Group](http://timan.cs.uiuc.edu/ir/) at the University of Illinois, advised by [Prof. ChengXiang Zhai](http://czhai.cs.illinois.edu/) and [Prof. Ismini Lourentzou (Virginia Tech)](https://isminoula.github.io).
 I am currently working on Computer Vision research projects involving active and semi-supervised learning with data noise and sparsity.